Causal analysis of inner and outer motions in near-wall turbulence: Conclusions

-In this work, we have applied two popular causal-analysis methods, {\it i.e.} transfer entropy and information flow, to several problems from simple linear and nonlinear dynamical systems to complex turbulent flows.
-The two methods can predict the same results for the linear problem, but some differences exist for the other nonlinear problems and the complex turbulent-flow problems.
-To be more specific, more causal links that exist in the dynamical system can be revealed by the information flow in the nonlinear problem.
-However, for the low-dimensional model of the near-wall cycle of turbulence, it seems that richer causalities can be identified by the transfer entropy.
-Despite this, both methods can capture the major self-sustaining mechanism of near-wall turbulence, \emph{i.e.} the streak-vortex regeneration cycle.
-Some insight into the inner and outer near-wall turbulent motions has been achieved through the present causal analysis.
-The inner and outer motions may be not only self-sustained but also exhibit non-negligible influence on each other, beyond the common opinion of either bottom-up or top-down, and more details on these will be investigated in future work.
+In this work, we have applied three typical causal inference methods, \emph{i.e.} transfer entropy, information flow, and SURD, to study the causal relationship of the inner and outer turbulent motions.
+Initially, several canonical problems, from simple linear and nonlinear dynamical systems to low-order dynamics of near-wall turbulence, were examined.
+The three methods can predict the same causal relationships for the linear problem, but some differences exist in the nonlinear problem.
+Richer causalities can be identified by transfer entropy and SURD, while more pronounced causal values can be revealed by information flow.
+For the low-dimensional model of near-wall turbulence, all three methods can capture the prominent self-sustaining mechanism of near-wall turbulence, \emph{i.e.} the streak-vortex regeneration cycle.

-Lastly, we need to mention that the computation is time-consuming using the transfer entropy for high-dimensional problems, while it is much more efficient with the information flow (nearly a hundred of speed-up in our experience).
-Therefore, we believe that the information flow may have great potential in applications of causal inference for turbulent-flow problems besides the transfer entropy.
+By combining the three methods, we conducted causal analysis using a newly generated time-resolved DNS dataset of turbulent channel flow at $Re_\tau = 1000$.
+An improved inner-outer decomposition method is proposed and employed.
+From the one-point analysis, it was found that the inner motions and the outer footprints are self-sustained and independent of each other.
+From the two-point analysis, it was further revealed that both inner and outer motions are self-sustained and independent of each other, which supports the self-sustaining mechanism of turbulent motions at all scales \citep{hwang2010,hwang2011a,Hwang2015b,Rawat2015a,hwang2016a,Cossu2017Selfsustaininga,bae2021}.
+There exist two-way causal links between the outer velocities and their near-wall footprints (their own or cross velocities), indicating both top-down and bottom-up mechanisms of the outer motions at two heights.
+In particular, the outer footprints in the near-wall region can also be self-sustained, implying that they are not inactive in the causal cycle.